zzhou007/links/README.md

 # Links
+##What is This?
+This is a page all about links for people who dont want to read the man pages or want examples.
 ##What are Links and Why Should I Care?
 Without links Inode are associated with one directory entry at a time.
 With links, you can access the same inode with more than one entry.